virtual-labs/tool-web-ext-vscode/README.md

 - Now paste the localhost link in the vscode.dev at workspace option (developer: install) and install the extension.

 **Note**: The compilation should be done before running the extension.
 If you encounter any error, make sure that you have compiled the code first.

-The extension is not yet published to the marketplace.
-It is still under development.